-The MDF2 listed as the delivery endpoint over LI_X2 for xIRI generated by 5G DDNMF shall be provisioned over LI_X1 by the LIPF.
+The MDF2 listed as the delivery endpoint over LI_X2 for xIRI generated by 5G DDNMF shall be provisioned as described in clause 5.2.2.

 The target identities listed in clause 7.17.1.1 shall apply for the provisioning of MDF2.

-Tables 7.17.1.2-1 and 7.17.1.2-2 show the minimum details of the LI_X1 ActivateTask message used for provisioning the MDF2.